stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 ## Notes/Known Issues

-- If your default routing is set to the VPN tunnel, then the true WAN intrface cannot be discovered using OpenWrt built-in functions, so service will assume your network interface ending with or starting with '''wan''' is the true WAN interface.
+- If your default routing is set to the VPN tunnel, then the true WAN interface cannot be discovered using OpenWrt built-in functions, so service will assume your network interface ending with or starting with '''wan''' is the true WAN interface.

 - The service does **NOT** support the "killswitch" router mode (where if you stop the VPN tunnel, you have no internet connection).
 For proper operation, leave all the default OpenWrt ```network``` and ```firewall``` settings for ```lan``` and ```wan``` intact.

 - If your ```OpenVPN``` interface has the device name different from tun\* or tap\*, is not up and is not explicitly listed in ```supported_interface``` option, it may not be available in the policies ```Interface``` drop-down within WebUI.

 ### A Word About Default Routing